AdaCore/spark2014/docs/ug/alfa.rst

 The user may require that some subprograms are in Alfa by inserting a specific pragma ``Annotate`` in the body of the subprogram.
-He may also insert this pragma in a package declaration (spec or body) to require that all subprogram declarations in this package (spec or body) are in Alfa.
+He may also insert this pragma in a package declaration (spec or body) to require that all subprogram declarations in this package are in Alfa.

 On the following example::